M-Minkov/CHIP8Emulator/README.md

 ## Controls

 See `CONTROLS.md` (or `Help → Chip-8 Controls` in the app) for the full keypad diagram, keyboard mapping, and quick-play tips.
+Use `Controls → Remap Keys...` to assign your preferred layout at runtime, and `Controls → Restore Default Keys` if you want to snap back to the original scheme.

 ## Architecture